 AIME leadership annually participates in functions hosted by related engineering groups, such as the NAE Convocation.
 It also had a seat on the AAES Board.

 Many individuals from AIME's Member Societies have been elected to the National Academy of Engineering.
 For information, visit https://www.nae.edu/.

 The American Association of Engineering Societies was a multidisciplinary organization of engineering societies dedicated to advancing the knowledge, understanding, and practice of engineering.
 It dissolved in 2020.
 AAES member societies represented the mainstream of U.S. engineering – engineers in industry, government, and academia.

 Vision – Advancing the engineering profession’s impact on the public good.

 Mission – To serve as one voice for the U.S. engineering profession.

 Awards - Honoring People for their Contributions to Engineering and Society

-The American Association of Engineering Societies annually presented the following awards (new homes of these awards will be posted after dissolution approval):
+The American Association of Engineering Societies annually presented the following awards (see links below for new homes of these awards):

 The United States now participates in WFEO through the Engineering Societies of America, LLC (ESA).
 Visit https://www.wfeo.org/nationals/#americas for further information.